 Lower Shipping Costs

-Any established business that sells shipped goods has likely accepted that shipping costs and other shipping issues will be an ongoing presence throughout their careers.
+Any established business that sells shipped goods has likely accepted that shipping costs and other shipping issues will be ongoing throughout their careers.
 It might seem that while your customers’ standards for shipping costs are decreasing every day, your shipping service is thinking of new ways to make you pay more.
 The fact that the costs for the labor and packaging supplies required to fill your orders are on the rise doesn’t help either.

 For this reason, it is widely advised to compare the shipping rates of all primary carriers once a year, at least.
 In addition to overall prices, compare numbers for package sizes, weight, and the locations you ship to most often.
 Some services tack on surcharges for certain types of orders, like shipping to residential addresses.
 You might discover that your solution is more simple than you thought, like using the smallest possible packaging that will not damage your products upon arrival.